1st Workshop on

 |

-Keynote: Jiajun Wu Stanford Title: Physical Grounding of Generative Digital Twins for Robotics Abstract
+Keynote: Jiajun Wu Stanford Title: Physical Grounding of Generative Digital Twins for Robotics

 Much of our visual world has its intrinsic, physical structure: scenes are made of objects; objects have their geometry, texture, material, and physical properties.
 With the rapid development of neural visual generative models, what role does such structural information play, or do we still need it at all?
 In this talk, I will discuss our recent efforts to build generative digital twins that are not only visually realistic, but also physically grounded.
 Beyond reconstruction and generation, I will also demonstrate how these objects can bridge the sim-to-real gap for robotic manipulation.